HWAN722/InterviewHelper/Machine Learning/QA.md

 # Deep Learning

-## 1. What do transformer use, BN or LN?
+## What do transformer use, BN or LN?
+What is RMSNorm?
 Transformer uses **Layer Normalization**.

 ### Batch Normalization